 There are two logical reasoning sections that account for 50% of your total score.
 Each section has 24-26 multiple-choice questions and takes approximately 35 minutes to complete.
 This section tests your ability to analyze and evaluate arguments, an important skill for any lawyer.
 Furthermore, you will also need to be able to apply logic to abstract concepts, find important information within a text, and determine main points in arguments.
 In these sections, you will be required to read short reading passages and then answer a question about each one.

 This section consists of approximately 27 multiple-choice questions with 35 minutes allotted for it.
 It accounts for 27% of your total score.
 You will read four reading passages: three passages written by one author and a passage in which two authors discuss the same topic.
-Essentially, this section tests your ability to understand the structure, purpose, main ideas, and points of view included in dense, scholarly content.
+Essentially, the reading comprehension section tests your ability to understand the structure, purpose, main ideas, and points of view included in dense, scholarly content.

 This section makes up 23% of your total score and is often the most challenging for test takers.
 It consists of four logic games with 4-7 multiple-choice questions for each logic game.
 You have 35 minutes to complete this section.